Frequently Asked Questions (FAQ's)

 Can I use Camera Mouse with an older Windows computer?

-Camera Mouse requires Windows 7 or Windows Vista or an up-to-date Windows XP (with Service Pack 2 or 3 and .NET Framework 2.0).
+Camera Mouse requires Windows 10, 8.1, 8, Windows 7, Windows Vista or an up-to-date Windows XP.

 Does Camera Mouse work with tablet computers?

-Camera Mouse works only on computers running Windows 7, Vista, or XP.
+Camera Mouse works only on computers running Windows 10, 8.1, 8, 7, Vista, or XP.
 Camera Mouse should work on any tablet computer that runs one of these Windows operating systems.
-For example, Camera Mouse works fine on the HP Slate 500 tablet computer.
+Camera Mouse does not work on tablets that run Windows RT or any non-Windows operating system.
+Be sure the tablet is resting on a stand on a table or desk rather than in your hands or lap or bed.

 Are there other head tracking technologies?